mutellipiqbal/LearnerAcademyHibernate/README.md

 ![work flow](https://user-images.githubusercontent.com/32098494/153515897-f61953fd-8714-4e06-81da-5af16e18dada.jpg)

-How to run the program
+How to run the program?

 • clone project

 • Import the “learning academy database.sql” into MySql manament tool and execute query.

 • Go to index.xml” file and run it on Tomcat server.

+• Go to HibernateUtil class to change user name and password for your database connection.

-• To login, use admin as user name and password.
+• To login, use "admin" as user name and password.

 • Register a student in admin dashboard.